 Emotions such as anger, frustration and rage are demonised by society.
 We are told to ‘keep calm and carry on’, to calm down or stop being so angry.
 Even when you feel angry or upset you have to bottle it up.
 For example, your boss gives you extra work to do, you are desperate for payday and your parents are coming to stay for the weekend.
 You are under all this pressure but what is your outlet, where do you vent, how do you show your worry?

 Instead, you keep calm and carry on, and on, and on, until your partner leaves the toilet seat up.

 In this moment you feel completely justified in your anger, how many times have you told him to put the toilet seat down and yet he still doesn’t do it!

-But that response is not just about the toilet seat, it’s a culmination of everything going on in your life, your boss, lack of money and the pressure of your parents coming to stay.
+That response is not just about the toilet seat, it’s a culmination of everything going on in your life.
+You are responding to your boss, lack of money and the pressure of your parents coming to stay.

 Why do you explode at your partner rather than your boss or your parents?
 It’s safe to show your anger with him as there is less chance of consequences.
 If you shout at your boss, you will be fired, you know it’s your fault for spending too much money this month and you just wouldn’t dare shout at your parents.

 The only way to release the pressure is to shout at the safest person in your life.
 This is why domestic violence is rife within families.
 You can’t beat up our boss, the bank or your parents so you lash out on husbands, wives, children as there is no perceived direct consequence.